The history of the Eames Hang It All

 Most recently, the Hang It All has been reinvented by Vitra, with the help of Hella Jongerius and her Colour and Surface Library, and released in three fresh colourways.

-The new colours were designed in celebration for what would have been Ray’s 100th birthday (15th December 2012) and were launched four months later at the Milan Furniture Fair in 2013.
+The new colours were designed in celebration of what would have been Ray’s 100th birthday (15th December 2012) and were launched four months later at the Milan Furniture Fair in 2013.

 The latest designs come in three distinctive colour palettes - red (red frame with red, orange and peach balls), green (green frame with sage, seafoam and apple-green balls) and white (white frame with white, grey and blue balls) and give a new perspective to this modern classic.